Sudalaimani777/AI-FullStack/README.md

 - 📊 Complete guide to mutating vs non-mutating array methods
 - 🔍 Detailed examples with all array search and modification methods
 - 📋 Quick reference tables for easy lookup

-### Previous Updates (October 18, 2025)
-The `notes.txt` file was completely revamped with:
-- ✨ Professional formatting with clear chapter divisions
-- 📖 Enhanced explanations and more code examples
-- 🎯 Visual aids using ASCII art and symbols
-- 📚 Additional content on array methods and object manipulation
-- 🔍 Added `typeof` operator section
-- ✅ Fixed typos and improved grammar throughout

 ### Key Concepts Covered